 The Investment Partnership is the partnership through which AAA and the General Partner make investments.
 These investments may include investments in Apollo-sponsored entities, funds and private equity transactions.
-As of December 31, 2017, the Investment Partnership's portfolio consisted of a single opportunistic investment in the economic equity of Athene Holding Ltd. ("Athene Holding" and together with its subsidiaries, "Athene"), which was founded in 2009 to capitalize on favorable market conditions in the dislocated life insurance sector.
-Athene, through its subsidiaries, is a leading retirement services company that issues, reinsures and acquires retirement savings products designed for the increasing number of individuals and institutions seeking to fund retirement needs.
+As of December 31, 2018, the Investment Partnership's portfolio consisted of a single opportunistic investment in the economic equity of Athene Holding Ltd. ("Athene Holding" and together with its subsidiaries, "Athene"), which was founded in 2009 to capitalize on favorable market conditions in the dislocated life insurance sector.
+Athene, through its subsidiaries, is a leading retirement services company that issues, reinsures and acquires retirement needs.
 The products and services offered by Athene include: fixed and fixed indexed annuity products; reinsurance services offered to third-party annuity providers; and institutional products, such as funding agreements.